 “… the glory of God did lighten it …” (9)

 Now let us examine the teachings of the Faith of Bahá’u’lláh, whose name means the glory of God.
 Let us test Him, and see if He has proved Himself “worthy to open the seals” of the sacred Scriptures.
-Let us look for convincing proof that He has honestly unsealed “the wine of astonishment” so that a troubled world “may be delivered.”
+Let us look for convincing proof that He has honestly unsealed “the wine of astonishment” so that a troubled world “may be delivered”.
 For if He has “unsealed” the meaning of the sacred Scriptures, He is the hope of the world; and His teachings may well be the sole means for rescuing our civilisation from self-destruction.

-Chapter Three How to unravel the secret of the Scriptures
+Three How to unravel the secret of the Scriptures

 The famous scholar, Charles Baudouin, in his Contemporary Studies, writes glowingly of the explanations to be found in the teachings of Bahá’u’lláh.
 He says they are “permeated with a sane and noble mysticism; … nothing could speak more intimately to the soul, in low tones, and as if from within … such is the new dawn in the East.
 We should give them our close attention; we should abandon our customary mood of disdainful superiority … [Bahá’u’lláh’s] ethical code is dominated by the law of love taught by Jesus and by all the Prophets.
 In the thousand and one details of practical life, this law is subject to manifold interpretations.
 That of Bahá’u’lláh is unquestionably one of the most comprehensive of these, one of the most exalted, one of the most satisfactory to the modern mind …” (1)